scipy/scipy/README.rst

 The SciPy project welcomes your expertise and enthusiasm!

-Small improvements or fixes are always appreciated; issues labeled as "good first issue" may be a good starting point.Have a look at `our contributing guide <http://scipy.github.io/devdocs/dev/hacking.html>`__.
+Small improvements or fixes are always appreciated; issues labeled as "good first issue" may be a good starting point.
+Have a look at `our contributing guide <http://scipy.github.io/devdocs/dev/hacking.html>`__.

 Writing code isn’t the only way to contribute to SciPy.
 You can also: